serpent0917/othello/README.md

 ```
 $ python3 main.py
 ```
-Then you can see a othello board like this
+Then you can see the othello board like this
 ```
   a b c d e f g h
 1 · · · · · · · ·